-Our guiding principles Define our actions
+Our guiding principles define our actions

 Wintershall Dea believes in assuming responsibility – for our employees, the environment and society.
-As a company, we are guided by our core values and principles.
-What we do is defined by what we believe.

 We believe in the highest standards of safety

-The certifications and audits in energy management are proof of our success in this endeavour.
 Our producing joint ventures are certified according to the internationally recognised ISO standards.
 The globally valid standard of the International Organization for Standardization (ISO) supports systematic energy management.
 This involves recording the energy flows in a company and evaluating the state of energy efficiency.
 This monitoring provides the basis for implementing technical measures to improve energy efficiency.

 We believe in promoting sustainability

 Until 2030, Wintershall Dea plans to achieve net-zero greenhouse gas emissions resulting from the production of natural gas and crude oil (Scope 1), and from energy consumption required for production (Scope 2) at equity share basis.
-For this purpose, the company intends to invest around 400 million euros in reducing and offsetting greenhouse gas emissions to successfully adapt to the energy transition.

 We believe in acting for the benefit of society